BYU-PCCL/Jedi/README.md

 This has the bonus of not needing an explicit epsilon but it doesn't result in a "dramatic" improvement in score.
 However, if q-sampling is equivalent to epsilon greedy exploration, q-sampling should be preferred.
--**Task:** Run 50-game experiment to confirm that q-sampling is equivalent to epsilon decay across all games.
+- **Task:** Run 50-game experiment to confirm that q-sampling is equivalent to epsilon decay across all games.

 It was thought that the network had a hard time differentiating between /barely/ and /safely/ hitting the ball resulting in an higher-than-expected chance of missing the ball during action sampling.
 A negative reward on death